jcrigby/git-examples/docs/index.md

 Our bitbucket instance teases at having branch visualization but then does a bait and switch and tells you that you need to pay for the supposedly Awesome Graphs plugin.

+## More Basics: Copying a local repo

+Let's say you have a repo checked out for use with a distro builder like yocto and you want to checkout the same repo for doing local kernel builds.
+You will be making changes but none that you want to push upstream so you really want everything local.

 ## Philosophy: Merge vs Rebase